 CIVEA calls for Enforcement Conduct Board to uphold standards and support vulnerable people

-After two years of detailed work, the Civil Enforcement Association (CIVEA) has welcomed the launch of a ground-breaking oversight body for the civil enforcement industry at the Senedd today.
+After two years of detailed work, the Civil Enforcement Association (CIVEA) has welcomed the launch of a ground-breaking oversight body for the civil enforcement industry.

 CIVEA is the principal trade association that represents the civil enforcement industry in England and Wales and was instrumental in designing the blueprint for the independent Enforcement Conduct Board (ECB).

-The consultation is timely with the ECB heralding the next step in reforms led by CIVEA members to help professionalise the enforcement industry, including raising of standards, supporting vulnerable people and establishing an independent complaints procedure to empower individuals.
+This comes as the next step in reforms led by CIVEA members to help professionalise the enforcement industry, which has involved the raising of standards, supporting vulnerable people and establishing an independent complaints procedure to empower individuals.